simukappu/shgit/README.md

 ```

 ## Usage
+Move to your local git repository.
-Now you can use shgit command from the command line
+Now you can use shgit command in your terminal.

 ### Update local and remote self repository as upstream repository
 Update your master and base working branch in the local and remote repository as upstream original repository